-Send me a quick message below and I will be in contact as soon as I can.
+Send us a quick message below and we will be in contact as soon as we can.

 An individual session is tailored to your individual needs and progresses at a pace to suit you.
-It is a more therapeutic approach than the group sessions as Dominique works closely with you, over a period of time, to address specific issues.
+It is a more therapeutic approach than the group sessions as our Sophrologists work closely with you, over a period of time, to address specific issues.

 It depends on the type of class and aim (see more information in events).
-Some of Dominique’s group session are tailored for 5 participants only but Dominique also works with larger groups.
+Group sessions can range from £20.

-No, just come as you are.
+No, just come as you are!
 You might want to think through what problems you are dealing with and what you want to achieve, but don’t worry about it.
-Dominique will gently guide you towards an understanding of Sophrology and how the method can help you.
+Our Sophrologists will gently guide you towards an understanding of Sophrology and how the method can help you.

 Being able to relax is an important part of any session, therefore it’s helpful if you aren’t hungry or thirsty.
 Equally, it’s advisable not to eat or drink too much just before a session.